JuliaWeb/LibSSH.jl/docs/src/sftp.md

 available in LibSSH.jl.
 See the [SFTP example](examples.md#SFTP) for an example of basic usage.

+!!! warning
+    When it comes to handling paths, the library currently assumes that the server is running on a *NIX system.
+Some functions will not work when connecting to a Windows server.

 Unlike the rest of the API, the SFTP C functions are blocking and only work with blocking [`Session`](@ref)'s.
 This means that the library has to lock the session while calling them and no other operations (blocking or unblocking) can